WilfredTA/trampoline-rs/README.md

 I recommend waiting a few seconds between running `make all` and `make deploy-all`, since the deploy-all recipe *sometimes* fails if the ckb node is still initializing.
 Usually, waiting about 2-3 seconds suffices.
 If `make deploy-all` fails, you don't have to do anything besides re-run the command.

+### React-based Dapp

+After running the `make` recipes in the root of your Trampoline project, you can generate a React dApp frontend like so:

+`trampoline create-ckb-dapp <front_end_name>`